 The majority of car owners will own car wash soap and a bucket.
-However, not everyone has access to a hose pipe, which can make washing your car quite difficult.
+However, not everyone has access to a hose for car washing, which can make cleaning your car quite difficult.
 There is a solution that comes in the form of a waterless car wash, which simply sprays onto your car and then wipes clear with microfiber towels.

 In terms of the car wash bucket, you can tell the difference between an amateur and professional detailer fairly easily.
 Why?
 This is because an amateur will use any cheap bucket and a professional will use a high capacity bucket with a grit guard installed.
 This prevents the car wash mitt from picking up any dirt, which may transfer from the mitt to the paintwork of the car thus increasing the chance of scratches.

 The drying stage is one of the most important stages of washing the car and improper technique can cause swirl marks, marring and other defects.
 Using a car drying towel that is clean over any rag that you find around the house.
 Some people even go as far as using a leaf blower to dry their car but this is not really required.

 Cleaning The Wheels and Tires